NestboxAI/nestbox-ai-developers/docs/navigating-the-dasboard/understanding-the-concepts/compute-images-and-instances.md

 ## The Compute Tab

-The **Compute tab** in the Nestbox dashboard brings these elements together:
+The **Compute tab** in the <SiteName/> dashboard brings these elements together:

 -   Under **Machine Images**, you can browse all available blueprints ready to deploy.
 -   Under **Runtime Instances**, you can manage all the services currently running in your project.

-This setup provides a simple but powerful way to extend your AI workflows by dynamically adding specialized models, tools, and infrastructure — all from within the Nestbox ecosystem.
+This setup provides a simple but powerful way to extend your AI workflows by dynamically adding specialized models, tools, and infrastructure — all from within the <SiteName/> ecosystem.